Welcome to my website dedicated to Columbia’s historic homes and properties.

 - To foster interest in Columbia’s history;

 - To collect information and find connections for a planned book on Columbia’s historic homes.

-Own a historic home in Columbia?
-Love historic buildings?
-Spotted a mistake or want to pass along information?
+How can I contact the owner of this website?
 I’d love to hear from you.
 Contact me at firstname.lastname@example.org or 573.424.5749.
 Also, for more information about me, my work and other projects, please visit diannaobrien.com and charleswgehrke.com

-The website has been drawn from a variety of sources, including the city of Columbia’s Historic Preservation Commission.
+Sources on this website: The website has been drawn from a variety of sources, including the city of Columbia’s Historic Preservation Commission.
 Note: This website is not affiliated, associated or endorsed by the Historic Preservation Commission.
 For more information the Columbia’s HPC, go to the HPC’s official site here.

 Notable Properties: This website began with a list highlighting the sites on Columbia’s Notable Properties a list developed by Columbia’s Historic Preservation Commission.

 The list of Notable Properties began in 1998 when the Historic Preservation Commission (HPC) began naming five to 10 properties to the list each year except for 1999.
 Properties named to the list must meet three criteria:

 - Feature architectural or historical importance either through historic features, who lived there or how it was used.

 National Register of Historic Places: The website includes places in Boone County on the federal National Register of Historic Places.
 To learn more about the properties on the National Register of Historic Places, go to this website.